 Understand Indoor Air Pollution

 The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nausea, and lethargy.
-Likewise, the American College of Allergists report that 50% of all diseases are either caused or compounded by polluted indoor air.
-The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
+Likewise, the American College of Allergists report that 50% of all diseases are either caused or worsened by polluted indoor air.
+The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

 - Pollutant substances (cleaning products, inadequately maintained or unsanitary heating and cooling or humidification units, tobacco, etc)